From the Head of Lower School

 Programs in our lower school offer challenging curriculum that scaffolds from year to year.
 Music, art, P.E. and world languages enhance daily instruction and provide students with a well-rounded experience.
 Character development and public speaking are cornerstones of our program.

-All students do not learn in the same way or necessarily on the same day.
+All students do not learn in exactly the same way, and even a child's day-to-day learning style may change.
 Therefore, to meet the varying learning styles of our students, teachers instruct using all modalities: visual, auditory, kinesthetic and tactile.
 There is a spiraling approach in order to give students time to acquire the skills taught.
 Skills build on each other as students move from one level to the next.

 Our youngest students in Junior Kindergarten and Kindergarten experience activities that are developmentally appropriate and are the building blocks to their education.
 First and second graders are just learning what it means to be an independent learner.
 Our intermediate students in grades third through fifth are honing their organizational and study skills, time management skills and building their self-confidence.
 All the while, students are nurtured and encouraged to work to their potential.

 We would love for you to visit our campus and take a tour.
 Millwood School is an extraordinary learning environment.

 (HALF-DAY & FULL-DAY PROGRAMS)

 Millwood’s Junior Kindergarten program allows each student to explore the building blocks of education through hands-on activities and interactive lessons.
 We emphasize social interaction, creativity, and the development of a positive and strong self-concept.
 Junior Kindergarten recognizes the unique learning styles of each student and helps provide a smooth and successful entry into Kindergarten.